 You state that Mr. Perot has filed a letter with the Commission in lieu of Form 2, the Statement of Candidacy, because "he could be deemed to fall within the technical definition of a 'candidate' under Commission regulations."
 Mr. Perot designated the Perot Reform Committee as his principal campaign committee.
-You also explain that the Reform Party is a political party that "will likely" be formed if efforts to create state Reform Parties and gain ballot status are successful
+You also explain that the Reform Party is a political party that "will likely" be formed if efforts to create state Reform Parties and gain ballot status are successful.

 Your first question concerns the eligibility of Mr. Perot for pre-election funding as a candidate for President in the 1996 election.
 As you note, Mr. Perot was a candidate for President in the 1992 election and received nearly 19% of the total popular vote.
-You ask whether, if Mr. Perot seeks and obtains the Reform Party nomination for President and otherwise meets the applicable conditions for eligibility under the Presidential

-Election Campaign Fund Act, he would be eligible for certification by the Commission to receive pre-election payments as a new party candidate.

-The Fund Act provides, at 26 U.S.C. §9004(a)(2)(B), that a candidate of one or more political parties for the office of President who was a candidate for such office in the preceding presidential election and received 5% or more, but less than 25%, of the popular vote in that election, and who meets the other conditions for eligibility, shall be entitled to pre-election payments.
+You ask whether, if Mr. Perot seeks and obtains the Reform Party nomination for President and otherwise meets the applicable conditions for eligibility under the Presidential Election Campaign Fund Act, he would be eligible for certification by the Commission to receive pre-election payments as a new party candidate.
+The Fund Act provides, at 26 U.S.C.
+9004(a)(2)(B), that a candidate of one or more political parties for the office of President who was a candidate for such office in the preceding presidential election and received 5% or more, but less than 25%, of the popular vote in that election, and who meets the other conditions for eligibility, shall be entitled to pre-election payments.
 Since Mr. Perot received over 5% of the popular vote in 1992, he would be eligible for pre-election funding in the 1996 election under this provision if he obtains the nomination of the Reform Party or any other non-major party and he meets the other conditions for eligibility under the Fund Act.
-Compare Advisory Opinion 1982-62 (Presidential candidate of non-major party who received more than 5% of the vote in previous election would be eligible for pre-election funding in next Presidential election once he became a candidate of one or more political parties and met other conditions for eligibility).
-The amount of Mr. Perot's entitlement would be a proportionate amount of the funding available for major party general election candidates, based on the ratio of the total popular votes received by Mr. Perot in 1992 compared to the average of the total popular votes received by the major party candidates for President in that election 26 U.S.C. §9004(a)(2).
+Compare Advisory Opinion 1982-62 (Presidential candidate of non- major party who received more than 5% of the vote in previous election would be eligible for pre-election funding in next Presidential election once he became a candidate of one or more political parties and met other conditions for eligibility).
+The amount of Mr. Perot's entitlement would be a proportionate amount of the funding available for major party general election candidates, based on the ratio of the total popular votes received by Mr. Perot in 1992 compared to the average of the total popular votes received by the major party candidates for President in that election.
+26 U.S.C.
+9004(a)(2).

 One of the conditions for public funding eligibility is the submission of a letter, signed by the candidates, agreeing to comply with certain conditions established by the Fund Act and the Commission.
-11 CFR 9003.1 In the case of non-major party candidates, this letter must be submitted within 14 days after the candidate has qualified n election, the Commission may extend the time for filing this letter provided the date set

-2 However, on written request by the candidate at any time prior to the date of the general

-4 for filing is prior to the date of the general election.
+11 CFR 9003.1.
+In the case of non-major party candidates, this letter must be submitted within 14 days after the candidate has qualified to appear on the general election ballot in 10 or more states.
+11 CFR 9003.1(a)(2).
+However, on written request by the candidate at any time prior to the date of the general election, the Commission may extend the time for filing this letter provided the date set for filing is prior to the date of the general election.
 Id.
-You state that "it is anticipated letter would be timely submitted if it is submitted within 14 days of the Reform Party convention
+You state that "it is anticipated that Reform Party nominees for national office will be selected by convention."
+If Mr. Perot seeks and receives the nomination of the Reform Party, you ask whether this letter would be timely submitted if it is submitted within 14 days of the Reform Party convention.